 New England States

-New Sign Asperger's Association of New England (AANE's) mission is to foster awareness, respect, acceptance, and support for individuals with Asperger Syndrome and related conditions and their families.
+Association for Autism and Neurodiversity (AANE's) mission is to foster awareness, respect, acceptance, and support for individuals with Asperger Syndrome and related conditions and their families.
 AANE is made up of individuals with Asperger Syndrome, their families, friends and professionals.
 They are dedicated to improving the quality of life for people with AS and related conditions.
 They invite parents, adults with AS, teachers and professionals to call the Asperger's Information Line - 617-393-3824 - for information, support, resources and referrals.
 Be sure to ask about their three Family Grant Programs, funded by the generosity of the Edwin Philips Foundation, the Doug Flutie Jr. Foundation for Autism, and an esteemed private donor.
 AANE has chapters in New Hampshire, Rhode Island, Western Massachusetts and Vermont.
 Although technically a regional organization, they have become national leaders in areas such as support, education and advocacy.
 They sponsor many conferences and workshops.
 The main chapter is located in 182 Main Street, Watertown, MA 02472.
 Phone: (617) 393-3824.
 Fax: (617) 393-3827 and email: info@aane.org.

 State Listings